 7.C.
 Additional Accuracy Assessments by Peer Reviewers

 University College London: J.-P. Muller of UCL performed accuracy assessments of GTOPO30 and the JPL/MISR DEMs, as well as the AUSLIG/NGDC DEM (Muller and others, 1998a, 1998b, 1998c).
-This was done by compiling a large number of point elevation values, such as from the commercial Jeppesen airport data base, and various geophysical data bases from NGDC, such as the elevations of gravity observation stations.
+This was done by compiling a large number of point elevation values, such as from the commercial Jeppesen airport data base, and various geophysical data bases from NGDC (now NCEI), such as the elevations of gravity observation stations.
 He found that the JPL/MISR DEM was slightly more accurate than GTOPO30, with Australia and Greenland particularly better.
 However, the AUSLIG/NGDC DEM was preferred over the other two available compilations in Australia.

 One outcome of this study was the concern over the general quality control of the point elevation data used in the comparisons.
 One airport elevation appeared to be several thousand meters off and other values seemed unreasonable.
 Muller noted that "what constitutes the control" and "what constitutes the data set being tested against the control" was unclear.
 Muller used statistical techniques to reject point data that disagreed with the DEMs by more than 300m, based on the estimated "worst case" RMSE shown in Table 2 (Section 7.B.ii).
 This served as an attempt to remove point elevation values with significant unknown errors that might have crept into point data bases without quality control.